 This is prime salmon meat from along the backbones.
 Our salmon burger makes an elegant wild salmon spread or paté.
 Splendid in salad, pasta or stuffed bell peppers.
 A wholesome alternative to beef burgers.
-Our Salmon Burger is a mix of all 4 Species, King, Coho, Sockeye, and Keta.
+Our Salmon Burger is a mix of all 3 Species, King, Coho, and Sockeye.
 Our burger is loose meat not Pre-formed patties.
+We try to send a mix of the different species but we dont guarantee a mix, we send what we have available and that all depends on time of year.

 Keep some burger on hand for quick, super-healthful meals.
 Rich in omega-3s and vitamin D; gluten free. <em><strong>Salmon burger is loose meat; not pre-formed patties</strong></em>.Packed in 1 lb. packages.